Apple iPhone SE (3rd Gen) vs Motorola Moto G Play (2024)

 Who should buy each?

-Choose the Apple iPhone SE (3rd Gen) if: you want 5G connectivity, prefer a compact design, or need top-notch performance from the A15 chip.
+Choose the Apple iPhone SE (3rd Gen) if: you prefer iOS, want a compact design for one-handed use, or value a reliable performance with 5G connectivity.

 Conclusion